ibexa/documentation-developer/docs/cdp/cdp_data_customization.md

 ## Exporting Field Type values
 ​
 To customize export of Field Type values, provide your own `\Ibexa\Contracts\Cdp\Export\Content\FieldValueProcessorInterface` instance.
-YNew implementation has to be registered as a service manually or by using autoconfiguration.
+New implementation has to be registered as a service manually or by using autoconfiguration.
 The service has to use the tag `ibexa.cdp.export.content.field_value_processor`, you can also provide `priority` property to override other Field Value Processors.
 ​
 * `FieldValueProcessorInterface::process` - takes `Field` instance and returns an `array` with scalar values that are applied to export data payload.
-If the Field Type returns single value, provide `value` key in the array.
+If the Field Type returns single value, provided `value` key in the array.
 You can return multiple values.

 * `FieldValueProcessorInterface::supports` - decides whether `FieldValueProcessor` can work with the `Field`.
 ​
 ### Built in Field Value Processors for custom Field Types
 ​
-There are few system Field Value Processors that either work by default or can be registered for custom Field Types:
+Several system Field Value Processors either work by default or can be registered for custom Field Types:
 ​
 #### `\Ibexa\Cdp\Export\Content\FieldValueProcessor\CastToStringFieldValueProcessor`
 ​